gluster/glusterdocs/Troubleshooting/split-brain.md

 ```

 Each file in a brick maintains the changelog of itself and that of the files
-present in all the other bricks in it's replica set as seen by that brick.
+present in all the other bricks in its replica set as seen by that brick.

 In the example volume given above, all files in brick-a will have 2 entries,
-one for itself and the other for the file present in it's replica pair, i.e.brick-b:
+one for itself and the other for the file present in its replica pair, i.e.brick-b:
 trusted.afr.vol-client-0=0x000000000000000000000000 -->changelog for itself (brick-a)
 trusted.afr.vol-client-1=0x000000000000000000000000 -->changelog for brick-b as seen by brick-a